cascadiajs/cascadiajs-2022/src/views/content/tickets.md

 ## Indie Discount

-If you are self-employed, work at a non-profit or work at a company with less than 10 employees, please use the discount code INDIE for 25% off your ticket.
+If you are self-employed, work at a non-profit or work at a company with less than 10 employees, please use the discount code INDIEDEV for $175 off your ticket.

 ## Virtual Tickets